frutaseca/Give-Manna/README.md

 ```
 GIVEN a website from Give Manna
 WHEN I access the web page
-THEN I am presented with the organization's information<br>
+THEN I am presented with the organization's information
 WHEN I scroll down
 THEN I am presented with today's weather, a map for the church's location, and a form to input my information
 WHEN I click on the donation link located on the navigation bar